Steps to Earning Substance Abuse Counselor Certification in Indiana

 Just like you did for the LACA, you’ll apply for the LAC through your Indiana Licensing Enterprise account.
 A complete application includes:

-- Form S2 that verifies your supervision; both these forms are available here
+• Form S2 that verifies your supervision (both forms are available on the BHHSLB website)

 With a Master’s Degree and More Experience Comes Advanced Certification Options In Indiana

-You can do a lot as an LAC, but you can’t diagnose co-occuring mental illnesses or independently develop treatment plans.
-If you’re interested in this level of practice authority then you’ll need to become a Licensed Clinical Addiction Counselor (LCAC).
+You can do a lot as an LAC, but you can’t diagnose co-occurring mental illnesses or independently develop treatment plans.
+If you’re interested in this level of practice authority, then you’ll need to become a Licensed Clinical Addiction Counselor (LCAC).

 It’s optional to become an LCAC and take your career to the next level.
-This license involves a master’s degree, and taking on more responsibility.
-It can also open up more senior employment positions.
+This license involves a master’s degree and taking on more responsibility.
+It can also open up more senior employment positions and increase your earning potential significantly.

 The first thing you need to qualify for an LCAC license is a master’s degree.
 It needs to be in addiction counseling, addiction therapy, or a related field, and include a counseling practicum that’s at least 700 hours.